You are currently viewing The Butcher’s Wish for His Secret Child

 Daughter or Sister

 The participants included Toy Wing.
-Whatever his other reasons, this gave him the chance, even if a longshot, to reunite with the child left behind.
+Whatever his reasons, this gave him the chance, even if a longshot, to reunite with the child left behind.

 He confessed in 1961, and became a citizen two years later.
 His confession implicated his three China-born children who thus were no longer U.S. citizens but became permanent residents.
 That was also the case for his paper son, Bing Tew Wong, who Toy Wing confessed was his “adopted” son.
 It meant that Bing T. also had to confess.